 Reading the RV Tire Size Chart

-- Width: The first three number give you the tires width from wall to wall measured in millimeters.
+- Width: The first three numbers give you the tire width from wall to wall measured in millimeters.

-- Aspect Ratio: The two-digit number after the after the backslash represent the tire aspect ratio.
-This ratio is the height of the tire’s cross-section to it width.
+- Aspect Ratio: The two-digit number after the backslash represents the tire aspect ratio.
+This ratio is the height of the tire’s cross-section to its width.

-- Construction: The Letter “R” in the RV tire size stands for the Radial, which is the layers that runs radially across the tire.
+- Construction: The Letter “R” in the RV tire size stands for the Radial, the layers running radially across the tire.

-- Wheel Diameter: The number after the “R” tell us the size of the wheel the tire is intended to fix.
+- Wheel Diameter: The number after the “R” tells us the wheel size the tire is intended to fix.
 It is measured from one end to the other.

-RV tire sidewall strength is kind of another way of thinking about the load rating.
-It’s kind of the same measurement.
+RV tire sidewall strength is another way of thinking about the load rating.
+It’s the same measurement.

-I always feel like the weather piece is largely based on where you live or where you are planning on traveling to.
-Typically, I would look for all-season type RV tires.
-But sometimes you know you are going into a tropical environment when would mean you should probably install rain tires on your RV.
+I always feel like the weather piece is primarily based on where you live or where you are planning on traveling.
+Typically, I would look for all-season-type RV tires.
+But sometimes, you know you are going into a tropical environment, meaning you should probably install rain tires on your RV.

 It’s usually a good idea to go with a brand and purchase all of your tires from that brand.
-A brand only becomes credible and reliable as it gains trust from its customers.
-RV Tires from popular bands are generally a safe bet compared to lesser-known brands.
+A brand only becomes credible and reliable as it gains the trust of its customers.
+RV Tires from popular bands are generally safer than lesser-known brands.

-At the same time, there are many other brands out there if you are willing to test and do your research you can get a sweet deal from a less known brand over one of the more popular sacrificing nothing to quality.
+At the same time, there are many other brands out there; if you are willing to test and research, you can get a sweet deal from a less-known brand over one of the more popular ones, sacrificing nothing for quality.